 Diesel futures prices

-October NY Harbor ULSD futures rose 1.7% and settled at $1.42 per gallon on September 14, 2016.
+October NY Harbor ULSD futures fell by 2.1% and settled at $1.38 per gallon on September 14, 2016.
 Prices are trading close to four-week lows due to the larger-than-expected rise in distillate inventories.
 We’ll look at distillate inventories in Part 10 of this series.

 US on-highway diesel fuel prices

-The EIA (U.S. Energy Information Administration) reported that US on-highway diesel fuel prices fell 0.4% to $2.38 per gallon on September 19, 2016—compared to the previous week.
-Prices fell for the 12th time in the last 13 weeks.
+The EIA (U.S. Energy Information Administration) reported that US on-highway diesel fuel prices were down 0.4% to $2.39 per gallon on September 12, 2016—compared to the previous week.
+Prices fell for the 11th time in the last 12 weeks.

 US on-highway diesel prices hit $2.43 per gallon for the week ending June 13, 2016—the highest level for 2016.